What Size Tacoma or 4Runner Shocks Do You Need?

 Low Speed Compression Adjusters:

-Low speed compression adjusters tune handling, g-out, and slow speed bottom out performance.
-In most cases low speed compression adjusters are a needle and seat which allows a small quantity of free flowing oil into the reservoir.
-Once oil reaches a high enough speed and pressure it flows through a separate set of spring washers into the reservoir, referred to as the high speed circuit.
+Low-speed compression adjusters are used to fine-tune handling, g-out, and slow-speed bottom-out performance.
+Typically, low-speed compression adjusters use a needle and seat, which allows a small amount of oil to flow freely into the reservoir.
+Once the oil reaches a certain speed and pressure, it then flows through a separate set of spring washers into the reservoir, activating the high-speed circuit.

 High Speed Compression Adjusters:

-High speed compression adjusters tune harshness and compliance on large hits such as potholes, whoops, and fast speed bumps.
-In most cases high speed compression adjusters take the high speed springs washers mentioned above and make it possible to tune the pressure at which oil will start to flow through the disks.
-By requiring higher pressure the high speed damping is increased.
+High-speed compression adjusters are used to fine-tune harshness and compliance during large hits, such as potholes, whoops, and fast speed bumps.
+Typically, these adjusters work with the high-speed spring washers mentioned earlier, allowing you to adjust the pressure at which oil begins to flow through the discs.
+By requiring higher pressure, you can increase the high-speed damping, making the shock more resistant to large, fast impacts.

 Mid Speed Compression Adjusters: